wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 * You can add: `define('WP_MEMORY_LIMIT', '512M');` in your wp-config.php file to increase the memory allowed by WordPress
 * You can also increase the memory limit in php.ini if you have write access to this file (ie: memory_limit = 1G).

+= The images aren't being imported =

+* Please check the URL field.
+It must contain the URL of the PrestaShop home page
+* Check that the maintenance mode is disabled in PrestaShop
+* Use http instead of https in the URL field

 = Are the product combinations/attributes imported? =

 * This is a Premium feature available on: http://www.fredericgilles.net/fg-prestashop-to-woocommerce/